-- covers repatriation of remains in the amount of $25,000 or greater
+- Cover repatriation of remains in the amount of $25,000 or greater;

-- covers medical evacuation expenses of the international student to that student's home country in the amount of $50,000 or greater
+- Cover medical evacuation expenses of the international student to that student's home country in the amount of $50,000 or greater.

 J-1 international students must also meet Department of State requirements in order to be waived.
 These additional criteria are listed below:

-- plan deductible not to exceed $500 per accident or illness.
+- Plan deductible may not exceed $500 per accident or illness;

 - You can refer to your insurance company’s Evidence of Coverage booklet.
 The booklet is provided by your insurance company and describes all of your benefits and the limitations of those benefits.